 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense) until then.
-The Commission reports deferred outflows of resources only under the full accrual basis of accounting associated with pension plans and, accordingly, are reported only in the statement of net position.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense) until then.
+The Commission has one item, deferred pension outflows, that qualifies for reporting in this category.
+These outflows arise only under the full accrual basis of accounting and consist of pension plan contributions paid subsequent to the measurement date, differences between expected and actual pension plan economic experience, and also pension plan changes in proportionate share and, accordingly, are reported only in the statement of net position.